8base/old-documentation/docs/getting-started/quick-start.md

 ✔ Select workspace for current project › Default Workspace
 ```

-Once configured, a `.workspace.json` file gets added to the directory which conatains the selected workspace's ID.
+Once configured, a `.workspace.json` file gets added to the directory which contains the selected workspace's ID.
 Feel free to poke around the files marked with an astrix(*) below before deploying the dummy function.

 ```sh
 server